 What is CoolSculpting Recovery like?

-Since CoolSculpting is painless, there is no recovery time Patients can get their CoolSculpting treatments done in 35 minutes then return to normal life.
-Some patients report that they do feel some mild discomfort during their treatments; most report this at the beginning of the procedure.
-This is a tugging sensation and a cold feeling around the application site., After the initial feeling passes, patients relax and enjoy their treatments, and then they can go about their day.
+CoolSculpting is virtually painless.
+There is little to no recovery time.
+After the 35-minute treatment, patients return to their normal activities.
+Some patients report feeling some mild discomfort during their treatments; most report this at the beginning of the procedure.
+When the applicator is first activated, patients may feel a tugging sensation and an intense cold feeling.
+Soon the area numbs, and patients relax for the remainder of their treatments.

 What is CoolSculpting Going to Do for Me?

-CoolSculpting helps you sculpt a lean, firm body fast.
-Cor Medspa is a proud CoolSculpting provider.
-We have expert body contouring technicians who can help maximize your procedure results.
-To learn more about CoolSculpting, call 973.240.8889 for your free consultation.
-We will help you understand how this fat freezing technology works and if you are the perfect candidate.
+CoolSculpting helps you sculpt a lean, firm body.
+Cor Medspa is a reputable CoolSculpting provider.
+We have expert body contouring technicians to help maximize your results.
+To learn more about CoolSculpting, call 973.240.8889 to schedule your free consultation.
+We will tell you more about this fat freezing technology and determine if you are a good candidate for this treatment.